Purdue-CS193/homework-0-anabozny/index.md

 - I think I will learn a lot of important information that will help me in the future from CS193.

-- CS193 is a pretty straightforward class that shouldn't be hard to succeed in
+- CS193 is a pretty straightforward class that shouldn't be hard to succeed in.

 ## welcome to GitHub Pages